Make It Right (TV series): Book and Frame

 After boys Teasing Fuse about between Frame goes to Book and starts being all cutesy and asks what he can buy for him from cafeteria.
 Now obviously, The Boys start to tease them about and unlike Fuse, Book isn't happy.
 Seeing Book's discomfort, Frame reprimands the boys but the damage is already done.
 Book gets really angry and blames Frame for telling their secret to them.
 Bring all the angst!

-Anyway, after that we get a lovely scene where Frame is waiting for Book but Book is ignoring Frame.
-Both of them look heartbroken.
-They need to end this fight real quick.

 Tee - Fuse, Nine and Rodtang

 Now, onto the fun bits.
 Nine is conducting some sort of band practice and is fed up with Rodtang as he's not following orders.
 Then, Fuse turns up at the practice scene as a substitute and tells Nine not to worry and that he can convince Rod to practice.
 Rod is obviously very happy to see Fuse and is ready to teach Fuse how to turn those large-stick-with-balls-at-the-top type thingy.
 He also utilizes this opportunity to flirt with Fuse.
 They have a sort of ‘intimate’ moment and at the same time Tee appears and witnesses the whole thing.
 He is not happy and we get the classic Tee side-eyes.
 But, in the end, Fuse manages to win him over and make him smile again with his funny antics.
 And, for reasons unknown, Fuse, Tee, Nine, and Rod all decide to go to dinner together.